systemd/systemd/docs/USER_RECORD.md

 private key found with it it is used.

 `fido2HmacCredential` → An array of strings, each with a Base64-encoded FIDO2
-credential ID that shell be used for authentication with FIDO2 devices that implement the `hmac-secret` extension.
+credential ID that shall be used for authentication with FIDO2 devices that implement the `hmac-secret` extension.
 The salt to pass to the FIDO2 device is found in `fido2HmacSalt`.